The World Ushered In by Woodrow Wilson

 It seemed to make sense in those days that we should dispense with what was decried as the “spoils system” and instead turn toward a permanent civil service in order to bring science and skill to matters of government.
 Most Americans do not know that we had no such thing as a civil service until 1883 with the Pendleton Act.
 Even then, the new civil service was not immune from political pressure and untouchable.
 That would wait for many generations to come into existence.

 Let’s quickly take a step back to look at events in Russia.
-It’s hard to believe now but the mass movement against the person and family of Czar Nicholas II was generally regarded in the liberal West as a step toward modernizing the country.
-Respectable intellectuals who would never call themselves communists regarded Vladimir Lenin as an enlightened figure, someone who would bring the glories of modern science and technology to a country long dominated by peasants and backwards authoritarian rule.
+It’s hard to believe now, but the mass movement against the person and family of Czar Nicholas II was generally regarded in the liberal West as a step toward modernizing the country.
+Respectable intellectuals who would never call themselves communists regarded Vladimir Lenin as an enlightened figure, someone who would bring the glories of modern science and technology to a country long dominated by peasants and backward authoritarian rule.

-It’s true that information flows were primitive and they could only know what they knew.
-They had little understanding of the brutality going on behind the scenes, and simply could not imagine the horrors that awaited in the period of War Communism.
+It’s true that information flows were primitive and they could know only what they knew.
+They had little understanding of the brutality going on behind the scenes and simply could not imagine the horrors that awaited in the period of War Communism.

 It’s also the case that Lenin played to his audience.
 In his first address after taking power, he addressed the great question of what communism in Russia would mean.
-He defaulted to a cliche (“dictatorship by the proletariat”) and technocracy: He announced the grand plan for the electrification of Russia.
+He defaulted to a cliché (“dictatorship by the proletariat”) and technocracy: He announced the grand plan for the electrification of Russia.
 In other words, he pitched communism as nothing other than a big infrastructure program.
-In this his views were not unlike the fashionable progressivism in the West.
+In this, his views were not unlike the fashionable progressivism in the West.

-And what was the core of Progressivism?
+And what was the core of progressivism?
 Once you get past the specific policies and get to the crux, it comes down to a passionate belief that the right experts, with enough resources and power, could manage the social and economic order better than the seeming anarchy of freedom and democracy.
 This belief, which amounted to a kind of religious faith, was the animating principle of the age, a core doctrine that enticed an entire generation.

-Wilson’s 1913 book “New Freedom” is utterly disdainful of the past, particularly as regards the old freedom.
 “We used to say that the ideal of government was for every man to be left alone and not interfered with,” he wrote, “except when he interfered with somebody else; and that the best government was the government that did as little governing as possible.
 That was the idea that obtained in Jefferson’s time.
 But we are coming now to realize that life is so complicated that we are not dealing with the old conditions, and that the law has to step in and create new conditions under which we may live, the conditions which will make it tolerable for us to live.”

 What is this new freedom?
 It is a management project: “Human freedom consists in perfect adjustments of human interests and human activities and human energies.”